keras-team/keras-io/examples/rl/md/rlhf_demo.md

-# Reinforcement Learning from Human Feedback (RLHF) - Dummy Demo Guide
+# Reinforcement Learning from Human Feedback (RLHF) - Demo Guide

-This guide explains the concept of Reinforcement Learning from Human Feedback (RLHF) and walks through the components of the accompanying dummy demo script `rlhf_dummy_demo.py`.
+This guide explains the concept of Reinforcement Learning from Human Feedback (RLHF) and walks through the components of the accompanying  demo script `rlhf_demo.py`.

 ## 1. What is Reinforcement Learning from Human Feedback (RLHF)?